JuaanPereira/SpeechReckon/README.md

     -> SpeechRecognition (https://pypi.org/project/SpeechRecognition/)
     -> Googletrans (https://pypi.org/project/googletrans/)
     -> PyGubu (https://pypi.org/project/pygubu/)
+    -> I also suggest using NetBeans for opening the project and working it, I used the 8.1 version.

 I might get bored one day and stop developing it, so if someone wants to continue it then coder galore.